aptible/terraform-provider-aptible/docs/resources/replica.md

   - `r5` - Memory Optimized (1 CPU : 8 GB RAM)
 - `disk_size` - The disk size of the Database, in GB.
 - `iops` - The disk Input/Output Operations Per Second
+- `enable_backups` - (Default: `true`) Whether to automatically backup the database according to the retention policy.

 ## Attribute Reference